 Even so, marketing technology is a tool.
 A necessary tool.
 Because the marketing technology landscape has exploded, it’s hard to know which tools are required and which are the nice-to-haves.
 Technology for its own sake can turn into the hunt for the next shiny toy.

 Before you succumb to the lure of the toy, make sure it also makes strategic sense.
 To ensure your technology investments truly help your organization thrive, you need to consider whether they are the right fit for you and how they will create an effective and efficient sustainable technology ecosystem—for you.
-Otherwise your new shiny toy will quickly lose its luster, especially if it fails to boost your bottom line.
+Otherwise, your new shiny toy will quickly lose its luster, especially if it fails to boost your bottom line.

 Use our Marketing Activation resources to help you advance your Marketing Operations and Marketing Performance Management.
 Contact us when you’re ready to transform your Marketing organization into a CoE and take your Marketing Operations to the next level.
 Here’s where our checklist begins: